steveaq/steveaq.github.io/_posts/2022-03-31-FBREF-Data-Scraping-Walk-Through-pt3.md

     ```
     [urllib3](https://pypi.org/project/urllib3/)

 - Fuzzywuzzy, yes it's actually called that.
-This is a handy packages that will help us match player names, if incase the player name has a foriegn character in there ie
-Martin Ødegaard vs Martin Odegaard
+This is a handy packages that will help us match player names, if incase the player name has a foriegn (non-english) character in there e.g; Martin Ødegaard &rarr; Martin Odegaard

     ```python
     pip install fuzzywuzzy